 Chris promoted the establishment of the first Chinese charitable fund which donated and named by the fans, Yumi's Loving Care Foundation.
 She is the lifelong spokesperson of the fund, helping tens of thousands of beneficiaries during the past 13 years.
 As the only Oriental face in the 2020 Pirelli Calendar, she plays as one of the most unique Juliet in the cast.
 She has repeatedly appeared on the BoF500 global fashion power list.
 In the East, everything she wears sells out in the space of a few days, as the major fashion houses vie for her attention.
 London’s Royal Institute of International Affairs considers her to be one of the most influential people in China.

-The American model and actress Kristen Stewart is a symbol of free love.
+The American actress Kristen Stewart is a symbol of free love.
 It might even be less of a challenge for her to play the role of Juliet than the others, given that one chapter of the saga that saw her achieve global fame evoked the affair between the two young members of the Montague and Capulet families.
 New Moon, the sequel to the film Twilight, which was adapted from the series of books written by Stephanie Meyer of the same name, tells of the impossible love of the human Bella Swan for the vampire Edward.